Writing a Letter To Your Future Self

 What To Write About

 - Look at today’s date.
-Now imagine you writing to yourself, exactly X years from now.
+Now imagine you writing to yourself, exactly one year from now.
 What do you want to say to your future self?

-- How do you want your future self to be like 1 year in the future?
+- How do you want your future self to be like one year in the future?

 - What are the different dreams and goals you would want to be realized by then?